GaloisInc/ivory/ivory/user-guide.md

 ### Memory Safety
 Ivory removes the possibility for accidental indexing out of array bounds, and null pointer dereferencing statically.
-All allocation in Ivory is done via a special primitive that allows only stack allocation, and requires that everything allocated gets a zero-initializer.
-One exception to this is that global data allocated is given no initializer, placing the resulting definitions in `.bss`.
+All allocation in Ivory is either stack-based or global, allowing for initializers to be specified by the programmer.

 ### C Integration
 Ivory makes it easy to work with existing C source.
-Function symbols and even structures can be imported into an Ivory program, and as code for Ivory is generated via C, calling Ivory from C is straight forward.
+Function symbols and structures can be imported into an Ivory program, and as code for Ivory is generated via C, calling Ivory from C is straight forward.